Nikkig087/bullFit/README.md

 <img src="docs/erd/erd.png" alt="ERD Diagram" width="50%"/>

 ## Features:
-Explain your features on the website,(navigation, pages, links, forms, input fields, CRUD....)

 ### Navigation
 The Navigation Bar contains the Company Name, links to the Home page, Register Page and Login Page.
 #### Navigation Desktop for user not logged in